Magnetic nanodrug delivery in non-Newtonian blood flows: Results and discussion

-Figure \ref{fig:Newtonian_F1-13} shows the evolution of the concentration of nanoparticles in the vessel when the Newtonian approximation for blood is considered.
-The panel on top represents the velocity field, which is given by the contribution of the drag of the fluid and the magnetic force acting on the system.
-Since the velocity of the particles depends on the viscosity of the fluid and the Newtonian flow assumes a constant value, the changes in the velocity field are only due to the parabolic profile of $u_\mathrm{F}$ and, therefore, only in the $y$-direction.
-The colour maps show snapshots of the concentration of particles under the influence of a magnetic force $F_0 = 1 \times 10^{-13}$ N at six different times.
-We observe that all the particles entering the bloodstream from the vessel inlet are driven to the lower wall of the vessel and then permeate the wall halfway down the channel after about 30\,s.
-Moreover, the diffusive contribution plays an important role in this region and influence the motion of the particles at this scale.
-Especially in the snapshots for $t=6$\,s and $t=15$\,s, we observe a thin boundary layer where particles accumulate in the immediate proximity of the wall (e.g., at $t=15$\,s large values of $c$ appear near $x=0.02$ at the lower boundary of the vessel), as theoretically predicted in \cite{richardson2010particle}.
+Figure \ref{fig:Newtonian_F1-13} shows the evolution of the concentration of nanoparticles in the vessel under the influence of a magnetic force $F_0 = 0.5 \times 10^{-14}$\,N when the Newtonian approximation for blood is considered.
+The panel on top represents the velocity field, $\boldsymbol{u}_{\text{tot}}$.
+Since the velocity of the particles depends on the viscosity of the fluid and the Newtonian flow assumes a constant value, $\mu$ then $v_p=F_0/6\pi a \mu$, the changes in the velocity field are only due to the parabolic profile $u_\mathrm{F}(y)$ and only in the $y$-direction.
+Furthermore, we observe how the particles near the vessel wall experience a much smaller drag force with respect to those at the center of the vessel (i.e., the horizontal component of the velocity is smaller near the wall than at the center) and, therefore, will react strongly to the magnetic force and deviate from the typical parabolic behaviour of the fluid.
+The colour maps show snapshots of the concentration of particles at five different times.
+We observe that the particles entering the bloodstream from the vessel inlet are immediately driven to the lower wall of the vessel, where some of them will permeate the vessel wall.
+At $t=6.4$\,s and $t=8$\,s, we observe the formation of a boundary layer where particles accumulate in the immediate proximity of the wall (e.g., at $t=8$\,s large values of $c$ appear near $x=0.2\cdot10^{-3}$\,m, at the lower boundary of the vessel), as theoretically predicted in \cite{richardson2010particle}.